kluete/adag/README.md

 # Caveats

-I use C++'s PRNGs in lieux of /dev/udev/ randomization, so a run is deterministic.
+I use C++'s PRNGs in lieux of */dev/udev/* randomization, so that each run is deterministic.

 A randomized DAG will generate unpredictable and unbalanced CPU loads across the different CPU cores, especially wrt to node fanning and merging.
 An efficient design would seek to control such a graph so as to balance load per CPU core, as well as to minimize cross-core hopping (which trigger L1/L2 cache flushes).